commandlinepy/crud-search-json-db/README.md

+## Instructions

-`In the command line, RUN: python book.py`
+In the command line, RUN: `python book.py`

-`You will be asked to create a new Database file or select an existing one`
+You will be asked to create a new Database file or select an existing one

-`A new Database filename will be initialised using []`
+A new Database filename will be initialised using []

-`If you choose to create your own json file outside of the program it must be intialised with outer [] or include at least one set of data before running the program`
+If you choose to create your own json file outside of the program it must be intialised with outer [] or include at least one set of data before running the program

-# todo
+### todo

 - close file